Ntebogang Ratshosa: Resistance to the British Protectorate

 Alongside other chiefs, Ntebogang stood up to the Resident Magistrate, appointed by the British.
 In 1927 she protested alongside other chiefs against the Native Marriage Proclamation, which decreed that for those married under the Christian faith or British law it was the magistrate, not the chief, who had jurisdiction over the division of property in the case of divorce or death.
-They argued this deprived the chief of a vital community role in the settlement of inheritance.
+They argued this deprived the chief of a vital community role in settlement of inheritance.

 During the anti-locust campaigns, the Protectorate sought South African assistance.
 However, Ntebogang believed that if the South Africans found minerals whilst digging wells, they would claim the land as their own.
 She resisted their involvement and the work was done by the Bangwaketse and local Protectorate employees.

-End of Regency
+End of regency

 As Ntebogang became increasingly outspoken against the Protectorate in 1927, and joined forces with other political leaders, her power became an increasing threat.
 The British decided to recall Bathoen II from school, so that he could begin his reign.

-At the accession of Bathoen II to the chieftainship of the Bangwatetse in 1928, Ntebogang gave a speech in Setswana highlighting the responsibility of rule.
+At the accession of Bathoen II to the kingship of the Bangwatetse in 1928, Ntebogang gave a speech in Setswana highlighting the responsibility of rule.
 It is not just an important record of the event, but an important example of Setswana oratory.

 Her rule, and that of other regents like her mother and Mohumagadi Moremi, was significant as it heralded an era where women in Botswana could take an increasingly active role in politics.

 Ntebogang died in 1979.
 She had continued to advise Bathoen II throughout his rule and had remained a staunch member of the Seventh Day Adventist Church.

 Personal life

 Ntebogang was the second wife of Ratshosa Motswetle, with whom she had three children.
-After his death in 1917, she returned to GaNgwaketse, to support her mother and nephew.
+After he died in 1917, she returned to GaNgwaketse, to support her mother and nephew.

-Ntebogang joined the Seventh Day Adventist Church in 1923, having been brought up in a different denomination.
+Ntebogang joined the Seventh-day Adventist Church in 1923, having been brought up in a different denomination.